-Proposal Activity Frequency Time Frame Estimated Costs Partners Implementation SCC- existing planned mitigation measures mitigation measures to be implemented by SCC with no cost to developers by SCC with no co st to developers Promote use of alternative beach locations/cliff tops and discourage access to European sites.
+Proposal Activity Frequency Time Frame Estimated Costs Partners Implementation SCC- existing planned SCC- existing planned mitigation measures to be implemented by SCC with no cost to developers y SCC with no c ost to developers Promote use of alternative beach locations/cliff tops and discourage access to European sites.
 North Hendon improvements.
 Currently low grade pedestrian access.
 Install visitor signs, improve appearance of tunnel/approach and accessibility, since not in European sites.
-Install information panels and benches etc.; encourage use of cliff-top England Coast Path.
-N/A A Short Term due to be implemented 2014/15 No cost to developers, to be implemented as part of a council project Network Rail SCC, Network Rail Cliff-top improvements only at Toll Bar/Salterfen.
+Install information panels and benches etc.; N/A Short Term due to be implemented 2014/15 No cost to developers, to be implemented as part of a council project Network Rail SCC, Network Rail Cliff-top improvements only at Toll Bar/Salterfen.
 No improvements to beach access (already limited by cliff retreat).
 Promote cliff tops and England Coast Path rather than beach.
 Install interpretation panels and benches on the cliff tops.
-N/A A Short Term due to be implemented 2014/15 No cost to developers, to be implemented as part of a council project N/A SCC- Rights of Way Officer Cliff-top improvements only at Village Dene/Beach Road.
+N/A Short Term due to be implemented 2014/15 No cost to developers, to be implemented as part of a council project NA SCC- Rights of Way Officer Cliff-top improvements only at Village Dene/Beach Road.
 No improvements to beach access.
 Access management to dene.
 Promote cliff tops and England Coast Path rather than beach.
 Install interpretation panels and benches on cliff tops.
-N/A Short Term due to be implemented 2014/15 No cost to developers, to be implemented as part of a council project N/A SCC- Rights of Way Officer Already limited access and no formal parking at Ryhope Dene: continue to limit site promotion and access (cannot block since provides emergency beach exit).
-N/A Z/A No cost NE, ChC, SCC SCC Raise awareness at the coast of the European sites.
+N/A Short Term due to be implemented 2014/15 No cost to developers, to be implemented as part of a council project NA SCC- Rights of Way Officer Already limited access and no formal parking at Ryhope Dene: continue to limit site promotion and access (cannot block since provides emergency beach exit).
+N/A N/A No cost NE, ChC, SCC SCC Raise awareness at the coast of the European sites.
 Install 8 information panels along the coast between Hendon and Ryhope Denemouth, to increase awareness of purpose and value of the European sites, provide information on qualifying features, and critically to explain expected visitor behaviour.
 Installed as a priority To be implemented 2014/15 No cost to developers for design and implementation.
-Installed as part of a council project Maintenance to be funded by council Durham Heritage Coast, Public Rights of Way Officer SCC- Scrutiny Beach Watch including Friends of the Coast' Volunteers/Police/SCC Responsive Local Services will be policing the area.
+Installed as part of a council project Maintenance to be funded by council Durham Heritage Coast, Public Rights of Way Officer SCC- Scrutiny Beach Watch including Friends of the Coast Volunteers/Police/SCC Responsive Local Services will be policing the area.
 Volunteers to be trained as walk leaders, promote responsible walking and police irresponsible behaviour.
-N/A Short Term due to be implemented 2014/15 No cost to developers, to be implemented as part of a council project A/N SCC
+N/A Short Term due to be implemented 2014/15 No cost to developers, to be implemented as part of a council project N/A SCC